 To use this solution, you should approach your Payment Service Provider and ask about the offering and conditions for participating.
 Note that it is optional for Payment Service Providers to participate in this solution.

-SEPA comprises the 28 EU Member States (Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Ireland, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Spain, Slovakia, Slovenia, Sweden, the United Kingdom), as well as Iceland, Norway, Liechtenstein, Monaco, San Marino and Switzerland.
+SEPA comprises the 28 EU Member States (Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Ireland, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Spain, Slovakia, Slovenia, Sweden, the United Kingdom), as well as Andorra, Iceland, Norway, Liechtenstein, Monaco, San Marino, Switzerland and Vatican.